RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 * `input_directory`: string, directory that contains the files to read data from.
 Required parameter.
 * `structured_layout`: bool, if True, the input_directory contains specially named and organized directories of data.
 Default True
 * `station_ids`: optional set of strings, representing the station ids to filter on.
-If empty or None, get any ids found in the input directory.
-Default None
+If empty or `None`, get any ids found in the input directory.
+Default `None`
 * `extensions`: optional set of strings, representing file extensions to filter on.
-If None, gets as much data as it can in the input directory.
-Default None
+If `None`, gets as much data as it can in the input directory.
+Default `None`
 * `api_versions`: optional set of ApiVersions, representing api versions to filter on.
-If None, get as much data as it can in the input directory.
-Default None
+If `None`, get as much data as it can in the input directory.
+Default `None`
 * `start_datetime`: optional datetime, start datetime of the window.
-If None, uses the first timestamp of the filtered data.
-Default None
+If `None`, uses the first timestamp of the filtered data.
+Default `None`
 * `end_datetime`: optional datetime, non-inclusive end datetime of the window.
-If None, uses the last timestamp of the filtered data.
-Default None
+If `None`, uses the last timestamp of the filtered data.
+Default `None`
 * `start_buffer_td`: timedelta, the amount of time to include before the start_datetime when filtering data.
 Default 2 minutes
 * `end_buffer_td`: timedelta, the amount of time to include after the end_datetime when filtering data.
 Default 2 minutes
 * `drop_time_s`: float, the minimum amount of seconds between data files that would indicate a gap.
 Default .2 seconds